-The Clinical Psychology graduate students have an organization led by the PCC assistant or an elected leader.
-Students meet once a month during the PCC meeting time.
+The Clinical Psychology graduate students have an organization and a leader elected annually.
+Students meet once a month during the PCC Colloquium time.
 Concurrently, faculty supervisors hold their monthly meeting.
-The student leader/PCC assistant acts as a liaison to the DCT.
+The student leader acts as a liaison to the DCT.
 Students use this meeting actively and typically have a written agenda, adopt goals, and keep minutes.
-These meeting notes determine the agenda for the next Quality of Clinical Training Committee meeting.